ghomem/viraly/README.md

 **Bonus section**

 There are extra parameters not documented here which can be checkend on the source code.
-With those parameters a 3 stage simulation can be performed and the script can be integrated with an external application as demonstrated in this [web frontend](https://lo.gic.li/viral).
+With those parameters a 3 stage simulation can be performed and this command line program can be integrated with an external application as demonstrated in this [web frontend](https://lo.gic.li/viral).

 **Disclaimer**